-Waardenburg syndrome refers to several rare genetic diseases that cause hearing loss, changes in the color of the eyes, skin, and hair, and changes in the shape of the face.
+Waardenburg syndrome refers to several rare genetic conditions that cause hearing loss, changes in the color of the eyes, skin, and hair, and changes in the shape of the face.
+A broad nasal root can cause the appearance of wide-set eyes.

 Researchers have identified four distinct types of the syndrome, though there may be additional subtypes.